pudup/klotski-solver/README.md

 <br>
 Maybe this can be improved?

+Improved to 4886 moves in 0.3 seconds, after ignoring mirror positions

 # Pygame Animation

 An animation in pygame-ce for the shortest path solution
 <br>
-Takes 18-22 seconds to spin up while it calculates the shortest path
+Takes 9 seconds to spin up while it calculates the shortest path

 <img src="assets/github/solution.gif" width="256"/><br>
 <img src="assets/github/alternate.gif" width="256"/><br>